We are located in the landmark Starrett Lehigh building

 of Modern and Contemporary Art

-Modern Art Conservation (MAC), a leading professional studio located in Manhattan’s Chelsea gallery district, offers a specialized combination of craftsmanship, scientific and technical skills, understanding of the art market, and collection care services.
-The studio focuses on treatment, technical research, educating future conservators, collaborating with living artists, and developing new conservation techniques.
-The conservators’ specialties range from traditional modern easel paintings to artworks comprised of unusual contemporary materials.
+Modern Art Conservation (MAC), a leading professional studio located in Manhattan’s Chelsea gallery district, offers a specialized combination of craftsmanship, scientific and technical skills, an understanding of the art market, and collection care services.
+The studio focuses on examination and treatment, technical research, educating future conservators, collaborating with living artists, and developing new conservation techniques.
+MAC primarily examines and treats traditional 19th-century, Impressionist, Modern, Post-War, and Contemporary paintings and mixed media works.

-The studio occupies a full floor of approximately 7000 sq. feet and was designed specifically for MAC.
-The space is outfitted with art and materials storage, private viewing area, photo studio, and bright open areas for treatment.
-The 18’ freight elevator can accommodate oversized paintings and heavy sculptures.
-The studio is climate-controlled with dedicated central air/heat and humidification, has central station alarm and surveillance security, and includes a secure lockable storage area for works undergoing treatment.
+MAC occupies 10,000 sq. ft in two large spaces at the Starrett Lehigh Building in Chelsea.
+Our studios were specifically designed for conservation treatment and examination of paintings and objects.
+The studios are outfitted with dedicated art storage, private viewing areas, and bright open areas for treatment, and can easily accommodate oversized artworks.
+The studios are climate-controlled with dedicated central air/heat and humidification, have central station alarms and surveillance security, and include secure lockable storage areas for works in our care.
 Staying aligned with museum labs, we maintain the latest conservation equipment necessary for treatment and examination.
-Our flexible and multifunctional space can be adapted to a variety of projects.
-With an abundance of natural light, the studio is the ideal environment for the examination and treatment of artworks.
+Our flexible and multifunctional spaces can be adapted to a variety of projects.

 Examination and condition reports for exhibition, loan, and purchase